eed3si9n/eed3si9n.com/content/posts/sbt-remote-cache.md

 })
 ```

-We can automatically derive a cacheable task by further wrapping the output:
+Using Scala 3 macros, we can automatically derive a cacheable task by further wrapping the output:

 ```scala
 someKey <<= i.mapN((wrap(name), wrap(version)), (q1: String, q2: String) => {